-In the late 19th century Indian Territory (Oklahoma) was considered the most violent of the American territories, as it served as home to hundreds of outlaws from around the country.
-Accused of murder, rape, robbery, arson, adultery, bribery, and numerous other crimes, outlaws initially found a safe haven in Indian Territory, which was without law enforcement with the exception of the Indian Nations’ police forces, who had no jurisdiction over the many criminals who had taken flight from other states.
+In the late 19th century, Indian Territory (Oklahoma) was considered the most violent of the American territories, as it served as home to hundreds of outlaws from around the country.
+Accused of murder, rape, robbery, arson, adultery, bribery, and numerous other crimes, outlaws initially found a safe haven in Indian Territory, which was without law enforcement except for the Indian Nations’ police forces, who had no jurisdiction over the many criminals who had taken flight from other states.

 That would change, however, when Judge Isaac Parker was appointed to the Western Judicial District of Arkansas, which included Indian Territory.
 Eventually, Parker would command about 200 deputy marshals to “clean up” the lawless territory, but that would take years as the deputies struggled to cover some 74,000 square miles in their search for hundreds of wanted fugitives.

 The occupation of a U.S. Deputy Marshal courted constant danger, so much so that between 1872 and 1896, over 100 deputies died enforcing the law throughout the territory.

 Into this dangerous midst, a number of men made names for themselves, such as Heck Thomas, Bass Reeves, Bill Tilghman, Chris Madsen, and dozens of others.
 More quietly, a few other deputies also made names for themselves because they were women.

 One of these brave women was F.M.
 Miller, appointed as a U.S. Deputy Marshal out of the federal court at Paris, Texas, in 1891.
 When she was commissioned, she was the only female deputy known to work in Indian Territory.
 History makes several mentions of her serving as a guard at the federal jail at Guthrie, Oklahoma, under fellow U.S. Deputy Marshall Ben Campbell.
 She was also known to have accompanied Campbell on all his trips.